-&lt;sup>5 Office of the Deputy Prime Minister (2004) Breaking the Cycle: Taking stock of progress and priorities for the future.
-A report by the Social Exclusion Unit.
-London: para 6.17.
+6 Breaking the Cycle: Taking stock of progress and priorities for the future.
+A report by the Social Exclusion Unit Sept 2004, Office of the Deputy Prime Minister, London: para 6.17.

-&lt;sup>6 Patsios, D (2008) Trends in the receipt of formal and informal care by older people ERRC Bristol.
+7 Patsios, D (2008) Trends in the receipt of formal and informal care by older people ERRC Bristol 2008.
+8 Department of Health (2002) Community Care Statistics 2001 Home care services for adults, England London: DoH.

-Ibid.
+9 Ibid.